 What would you like to see in the future for skiing?

-Slightly more convenient prices so as to open the world of skiing to more people.
-It’s getting more and more expensive.
+Slightly more convenient prices so as to open the world of skiing up to more people.
+Skiing is getting more and more expensive and I regret that this means that there are people that will never get to take part in this amazing sport.

 Finally - your ultimate travel mantra?